nikkorn/mistreevous/README.md

 ```sh
 $ npm install --save mistreevous
 ```
-This package is built using esbuild to target both node and browsers.
+This package is built using esbuild to target both Node and browsers.
 If you would like to use this package in a browser you can just reference `dist/build.js` in a `<script>` tag.

 # Example
 ```js